4.4. External data types

 data types instead.
 They allow you to define

-a callback that Anjay Lite calls when it needs to read the next bytes of the
+a callback that Anjay Lite calls to read successive chunks of the resource

 internal Anjay Lite buffer.